KinXpeng/cins-docs/src/guide/changelog/index.md

 ### Common

+- 2002/11/30 Common - Added Convert the data of json to URL parameters
 - 2002/11/30 Datetime - Added every day of a certain year and a certain month
 - 2002/11/30 Datetime - The number of days in a month and a year is added
 - 2002/11/28 Common - Added Deep copy